 In accordance with Dutch law, our management is entrusted to the Managing Board under the supervision of our Supervisory Board.
-Mr. Jean-Marc Chery who was appointed on May 31, 2018 for a three-year term expiring at the 2021 AGM, is currently the sole member of our Managing Board with the function of President and Chief Executive Officer.
-On January 28, 2021, our Supervisory Board announced that it will propose at our 2021 AGM the reappointment of Mr. Jean-Marc Chery for another three-year term.
+Mr. Jean-Marc Chery was appointed on May 31, 2018 for a three-year term and was re-appointed on May 27, 2021 for a subsequent three-year term expiring at the 2024 AGM and is currently the sole member of our Managing Board with the function of President and Chief Executive Officer.
+For further biographical details concerning Mr. Chery, please refer to the "Biographies of our Executive Committee members (including the President and Chief Executive Officer)"

 Under our Articles of Association, Managing Board members are appointed for a three-year term upon a non-binding proposal by our Supervisory Board at our AGM and adoption by a simple majority of the votes cast at the AGM, provided quorum conditions are met, which term may be renewed one or more times.